FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Shallow Water Equations

 where $g = 9.81$ m/s$^2$ is gravitational acceleration.
 The physical constraint $h \geq 0$ is strict; negative water depths are physically meaningless and cause numerical instabilities through the velocity computation $\mathbf{v} = \mathbf{m}/h$.

 The dataset is constructed on a doubly-periodic domain $[0, 10]^2$ discretized on a $64 \times 64$ grid (downsampled from $128 \times 128$).
 The numerical solver employs a finite volume method with Rusanov flux and SSP-RK3 time stepping at $\Delta t = 0.004$.
-Initial conditions span four categories designed to test different physical regimes: Case A1 uses Gaussian superposition with zero initial momentum and 5-35\% dry region coverage; Case A2 employs Fourier synthesis for smoother initial depth profiles, also with zero momentum; Case B1 and B2 extend A1 and A2 respectively with non-zero initial momentum fields to test coupled dynamics.
-The training horizon is $T_{\text{train}} = 2.4$, and test rollouts extend to $T_{\text{test}} = 4.8$, representing $2\times$ temporal extrapolation.
-The dataset split consists of 50 training, 20 validation, and 50 test trajectories, stratified across the four case types.
+All initial condition categories contain a fraction of dry cells (zero depth) ranging from 5\% to 35\% of the domain.
+The four categories are: Case A1 (Gaussian superposition, zero momentum), Case A2 (Fourier synthesis, zero momentum), Case B1 and B2 (extending A1 and A2 with nonzero momentum fields).
+The training horizon is $T_{\text{train}} = 2.4$, and test rollouts extend to $T_{\text{test}} = 4.8$ ($2\times$ extrapolation).
+The dataset split consists of 50 training, 20 validation, and 50 test trajectories, stratified across the four types.